nghiamphan/transformer/README.md

     One big drawback of this modification is that since the input lengths are now variable, we cannot do batch training and testing anymore.
 Thus it takes significantly longer to train and test the model.

-    Another important note about this model is that it seems to achieve best performance with 2 layers.
+    Another important note about this modification is that it seems to achieve the best performance with 2 layers.
 Adding more layers than 2 will actually decrease its performance.

 # Model Comparison